The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 part of human rights, would enable the Council of Europe to address

-one of the main root causes of the backsliding of democracy, a worrying
+one of the root causes of the backsliding of democracy, a worrying

 trend which has been witnessed in recent years.
-To tackle this phenomenon,
+To tackle this problem

 activities aimed at enhancing citizens’ trust in democratic processes